• Skip to content

 About help and support for single parents

-All parents need formal and informal support sometimes.
+All parents need formal and informal support at times.
 Getting support is good for you and good for your child.
-That’s because support helps you look after yourself and meet your child’s needs.
+That’s because it helps you look after yourself and give your child what they need to grow and thrive.

 People can support you in your role as a single parent in 3 main ways.
 They can give you:

-• emotional support to help you cope with parenting
+- information or advice to help you with parenting and decision-making.

 Most parents – whether single parents or couples – need all 3 forms of support.